 For example, smooth-haired Doxies will need brushing once a week, while wire-haired Dachshunds will need weekly brushing with occasional grooming to have their undercoat stripped.

 Long-haired Dachshunds require brushing at least twice a week and regular grooming to keep mats in check and trim the fur around the ear, belly, and legs.

 Doxies don’t smell unless they roll in something they’re not supposed to, so baths don’t need to happen too often unless they have a skin condition.

-It’s easy for Miniature Dachshunds to turn into literal sausage dogs and become overweight.
+It’s easy for Mini Dachshunds to turn into literal sausage dogs and become overweight.

-Puppies should eat about three small meals per day while adults can have one to two meals per day, or about ½ to one cup of dry food.
+Miniature Doxie puppies should eat about three small meals daily, while adults can have one to two meals per day or about ½ to ¾ cup of dry food.

-If your mini doxie is an adult, try these brands:
+If your Mini Doxie is an adult, try these dog food recipes:

-Like the standard Dachshunds, mini doxies, unfortunately, have health problems.
-One of them being joint pain, such as back problems due to their long spine.
+Like the Standard Dachshunds, Mini Doxies, unfortunately, have health problems.
+One of them is joint pain, such as back problems due to their long spine.

 This is commonly known as Intervertebral Disc Disease (IVDD).
 This can happen when your pup jumps off the furniture or is being held wrong.

 They can also get patellar luxation, which is when their kneecap moves out of place.
 This is common in smaller dogs and can happen due to their short legs and their energy levels.